act-rules/act-rules.github.io/_rules/iframe-accessible-name-cae760.md

 ## Assumptions

-- The rule assumes that the target `iframe` is used as a [user interface component](https://www.w3.org/TR/WCAG21/#dfn-user-interface-components).
+- The rule assumes that all `iframe` elements are [user interface components](https://www.w3.org/TR/WCAG21/#dfn-user-interface-components) as defined by WCAG 2.

 ## Accessibility Support

-_There are no major accessibility support issues known for this rule._
+Certain assistive technologies can be set up to ignore the title attribute, which means that to some users the title attribute will not act as an [accessible name][].

 ## Background